- Comes in many forms including:

 - To prevent fatigue

 There are no studies of oral magnesium supplements for chronic fatigue.
-A small study has shown that magnesium reduced fatigue symptoms in breast cancer patients with menopausal hot flashes.
+A small study suggests it may reduce fatigue in breast cancer patients with menopausal hot flashes.

 - To reduce hot flashes

-A small study has shown that magnesium can reduce hot flashes with few side effects in breast cancer patients.
+A small study suggests that magnesium may reduce hot flashes in breast cancer patients.